 To begin, let’s understand what a root canal is.
 In simple terms, a root canal is both the inner part of the tooth found between the pulp and the root of your tooth – it is also the procedure used to clean decay or damage in your tooth and soothe any discomfort in the area.
 Your root canal constitutes blood vessels and nerves.
-The nerves are what causes the sensation of heat, cold, or any other sensation in your teeth.
+The nerves are what cause the sensation of heat, cold, or any other sensation in your teeth.

-Now that we understand the definition of a root canal, let’s take a look at what could be the cause for root canals.
+Now that we understand the definition of a root canal, let’s take a look at what could be the cause of root canals.
 There could be several reasons leading to a root canal.
 The most common are decay, damage, and disease.
-Tooth decay is the deterioration of the outer layer on your teeth known as the enamel.
+Tooth decay is the deterioration of the outer layer of your teeth known as the enamel.
 It usually occurs when plaque forms on your teeth, leading to the breaking down of the enamel.
 This causes your teeth to decay-causing root canal pain.
 Damage can be cracks and chips in your tooth, which leads to decay and pain in your root canal.
 Disease in your tooth can be referred to as an infection in your tooth pulp caused by decay, damage, dental procedures, or trauma to your tooth resulting in a root canal.

 There are several symptoms of a root canal.
 How can you tell if you’re experiencing any of the symptoms?
 Here is a breakdown of the most common symptoms that will help indicate if you need to visit your dentist for root canal therapy.
 The most obvious symptom is pain.
-This could vary from a dull pain to a sharp and intense pain in certain cases – especially when you are chewing or put any sort of pressure on your tooth or the surrounding area.
+This could vary from a dull pain to a sharp and intense pain in certain cases – especially when you are chewing or putting any sort of pressure on your tooth or the surrounding area.
 Sometimes you may also experience spontaneous bouts of pain.
-Tenderness and or/or swelling in the gums is another common symptom for root canals.
+Tenderness and or/or swelling in the gums is another common symptom of root canals.
 Generally, tenderness or swelling of gums is a sign of infection in your teeth that may require a root canal upon further clinical prodding.
 It could be a minimal, minor to profound swelling in the area surrounding the tooth depending on the severity of the situation.
 In most cases, swelling of the gum is often tender and it may feel like your tooth is elevated and you may or may not experience any pain.
-Sensitivity in your teeth is another common symptom, especially when it lingers post the exposure to the sensations of hot or cold stimulations.
-Other symptoms also include the darkening of your tooth or a sudden appearance of a small bump like structure on the gums surrounding the infected area of your tooth.
+Sensitivity in your teeth is another common symptom, especially when it lingers post-exposure to the sensations of hot or cold stimulations.
+Other symptoms also include the darkening of your tooth or a sudden appearance of a small bump-like structure on the gums surrounding the infected area of your tooth.